 About the Router

-The OnHub AC1900 is a memorable piece of networking gear, as its design deviates greatly from the norm.
-Whereas wireless routers usually sport a blocky rectangular design which is quite common for such products, this OnHub router has a unique cylindrical exterior which allows it to blend well with almost any space.
+The OnHub AC1900 is a memorable piece of networking gear, as its design deviates significantly from the norm.
+Whereas wireless routers usually sport a blocky rectangular design, which is quite common for such products, this OnHub router has a unique cylindrical exterior, which allows it to blend well with almost any space.

 - Wi-Fi – The router supports a total speed of up to 1900 Mbps, and the signal is broadcast using a total of 13 internal Wi-Fi antennae.
 On top of that, it also uses 1 Bluetooth and 1 Zigbee antenna, both of which serve some of the router’s additional functions.